 CLI example: github.com/fortio/multicurl

-Server + libraries + cli: github.com/fortio/fortio
+Server + libraries + CLI: github.com/fortio/fortio

-Library + CLIs: that one is somewhat oddly setup as it has 2 libraries, one at the root where it started and a newer one, so not exactly best practices github.com/fortio/terminal
+Library + CLIs: that one is somewhat oddly set up as it has 2 libraries, one at the root where it started and a newer one, so not exactly best practices github.com/fortio/terminal

 Language with CLI, libraries and wasm target: github.com/grol-io/grol